alhassy/emacs.d/README.md

 Here's an example of a common template I perform by hand &#x2013;no more!
-I have the expected habit of copying a URL from someplace then forming a link to it by writing `[[URL] [description]]`, since the URL & syntax are already known, let's expand those and place the cursour at the only unknown &#x2013;the description.
+I have the expected habit of copying a URL from someplace then forming a link to it by writing `[[URL] [description]]`, since the URL & syntax are already known, let's expand those and place the cursor at the only unknown &#x2013;the description.

     ** my-org-insert-link: cleverly insert a link copied to clipboard [[${1:`(clipboard-yank)`}][$2]] $0